denver-code/pc_simulation_rs/readme.md

 Simulation has option to write simple assembly-like programs with small set of instructions:
 - `VER` - Toggle verbosity to enable/disable detailed execution logs.
-- `MOV` - Assingning RAM/Another Register's/Immediate Value to the register
+- `MOV QMOV` - Assingning RAM/Another Register's/Immediate Value to the register
 - `INIT` - Initialize memory addresses with values.
 - `LOAD` -  Load a value from memory into a register.
-- `ADD` - Add values in two registers and store the result into the third register
+- `ADD SUB MUL DIV` -  basic arythemitcs
 - `STORE` - Store a value from a register into memory.
 - `OUT` - Output register or memory/values.
 - `CLEAR` - Clear the register or memory